Movie Marketing Guide in the Digital Era - Expert Strategies

 Traditional and Digital Film Marketing

-As mentioned in the section above, traditional promotional materials are seeing less value today.
+As mentioned above, traditional promotional materials are seeing less value today.
 For this reason, businesses are moving away from traditional marketing and getting more reliant on digital marketing.
 Based on Statista research, budgets for traditional marketing are getting reduced, while digital marketing budgets are still seeing continuous growth.

 This trend between traditional and digital marketing can also be applied to films and movies.
 For instance, a new film could get more traction from word of mouth within social media than from posters or billboard advertising.
 This is how the industry is being reshaped today, and a good marketing campaign should be able to adapt to this trend.